Pages

 Monday, November 11, 2024

-For those who have used Dataflow in the past and migrated to Recipe recently, some of the syntax and function are different from SAQL in Dataflow.
+For those who have used Dataflow in the past and migrated to Recipe recently, some of the syntax and functions are different from SAQL in Dataflow.

 1. string